sstsimulator/sst-announcements/README.md

 # sst-announcements

-This is a test repo for investigating announcements
+This repo is used for generating announcements to SST Users.

+Users should subscribe to this repo by clicking on the watch button in the upper right of the Github user interface.